Tour Boat, train, trails and outdoor adventures aplenty. Sault Ste. Marie is the perfect Summer Destination

 After a day of adventuring you’ll want to refuel and recharge, and we have some great restaurants serving some fantastic food for any taste.
 From Syrian Shawarma to spicy Indian, delicious Italian or sizzling steak, the Sault has so many great restaurants

 We also brew our own beer!
-Northern Superior and Outspoken offer craft beers with names including ‘Rabbit’s Foot’, ‘Maglia Rosa’ and ‘Gitche Gumee’.
-Great beers, great atmosphere equals great times.
+Northern Superior, Outspoken and the Canal District’s Soo Falls offer craft beers with names including ‘Rabbit’s Foot’, ‘Maglia Rosa’ and ‘Gitche Gumee’.
+Great beers, great atmosphere equals great times!

 With a vast network of trails on land, lake and river, Sault Ste.
 Marie is Ontario’s best Trail Town